retypeapp/retype/components/math-formulas.md

 # Math formulas

-Retype supports rendering math formulas built according to the [LaTeX](https://en.wikipedia.org/wiki/LaTeX) grammar.
-Internally Retype is powered by [$\KaTeX$](https://katex.org/) library, and supports any function the library does.
+Retype supports rendering math formulas written according to the [LaTeX](https://en.wikipedia.org/wiki/LaTeX) grammar.
+Internally, Retype is powered by [$\KaTeX$](https://katex.org/) and supports all syntax of the library.

-Math equations can be inlined or rendered as separate blocks.
+Math equations can be rendered inline by wrapping the equation in `$` characters, or as separate blocks by fencing the equation in `$$` characters.

 ## Inline syntax

-An inline math equation should be wrapped in `$` characters.
+An inline math equation is wrapped in `$` characters.

 ```latex Inline formula
 $\displaystyle \left( \sum_{k=1}^n a_k b_k \right)^2 \leq \left( \sum_{k=1}^n a_k^2 \right) \left( \sum_{k=1}^n b_k^2 \right)$